Sex Pistols: God Save the Queen single

 The single was timed to coincide with the height of Queen Elizabeth's Silver Jubilee celebrations.
 By Jubilee weekend, a week and a half after the record's release, it had sold more than 150,000 copies.
 On 7 June, McLaren chartered a boat to have the Sex Pistols perform while sailing the River Thames, passing Westminster Pier and the Houses of Parliament.
 The event was conceived as a mockery of the Queen's river procession planned for two days later, but ended in chaos.
 Police launches forced the boat to dock, and constabulary surrounded the gangplanks at the pier.
 While the band members and their equipment were hustled down a side stairwell, McLaren, Westwood, and many of the band's entourage were arrested.

 "God Save the Queen" opened at number 2 on the official UK record chart for Jubilee week, behind Rod Stewart's "I Don't Want to Talk About It".
 McLaren claimed that CBS Records, who distributed both singles, told him that the Pistols were outselling Stewart two to one.
 There is evidence that exceptional measures were taken by the British Phonographic Institute, which oversaw the compilation of the UK chart, to exclude sales from Virgin's shops.

 Attacks on punk fans rose and in mid-June, Rotten was assaulted by a knife-wielding gang outside Islington's Pegasus pub, causing tendon damage to his left arm.
 Reid and Cook were beaten up in other incidents; three days after the Pegasus assault, Rotten was attacked again.
 According to Cook, after the "God Save the Queen" single and the Grundy incident, the Pistols were public enemy number one, and there was a rivalry between gangs of rockabillies, Teddy Boys and punks, which often led to violence.
 By that August the band were unable to publicise UK dates, forcing them to tour pseudonymously as the SPOTS (Sex Pistols on Tour Secretly) to avoid cancellation.

-McLaren had long wanted to make a movie featuring the Sex Pistols.
-Temple's first task was to assemble Sex Pistols Number 1, a 25-minute mosaic of footage from various sources, much of it refilmed from television screens.
-Number 1 was often screened at concert venues before the band took stage.
-Using media footage from the Thames incident, Temple created another short, Jubilee Riverboat (aka Sex Pistols Number 2).